 FIGHTING FOR ECONOMIC SECURITY

 Pramila knows that pay equity doesn’t just help women, it creates economic fairness and security for the entire family.
 That’s why she fought to raise the minimum wage, advocated for paid sick and safe leave, and equal pay for equal work.
-And it’s why she’ll continue to fight in Congress so that women not only receive equal pay for equal work, but equal opportunity for career advancements.
+And it’s why she is continuing to fight in Congress so that women not only receive equal pay for equal work, but equal opportunity for career advancements.

 WORKING TO END TO VIOLENCE AGAINST WOMEN

 In the Senate, Pramila has been strong advocate for survivors of sexual assault — working to eliminate the statute of limitations on reporting sexual assault, improving testing and tracking of rape kits and expand services for survivors of sexual assault.
-In Congress, she’ll work to strengthen the Violence Against Women Act (VAWA) so local law enforcement has the resources they need to keep women and their families safe.
+In Congress, she is working to strengthen the Violence Against Women Act (VAWA) so local law enforcement has the resources they need to keep women and their families safe.